dbots-pkg/dbots.js/README.md

 ## About

-`dbots` helps [Discord](https://discordapp.com) bot developers group all your statistic posting needs into one poster, complete with seperate posting, API wrappers for supported lists, and an interval to post to all services every `n` seconds.
+`dbots` helps [Discord](https://discordapp.com) bot developers group all your statistic posting needs into one poster, complete with separate posting, API wrappers for supported lists, and an interval to post to all services every `n` seconds.

 ## Installing